 For me, this passage is one of the most illuminating and compelling in the book.
 I remember being particularly struck by it when I read Hart’s essay “God, Creation, and Evil” back in 2015.
 This was a new thought for me.
 When the question “What is the cost of our salvation?” is asked, all Christians immediately answer, the death of the Son of God!
-I had never considered the horrific possibility of the damned as also bearing it.
+I had never considered the horrific possibility of the damned as also bearing the cost.
 Yet how could it be logically otherwise?
 When God creates the cosmos, he accepts the cost of an eternally populated hell, simultaneously imposing this cost upon the reprobate.
 We cannot get God off the hook by positing either his ignorance or impotence.
 Maybe open and process theists can entertain these possibilities but no Christian steeped in the catholic tradition can.
 God is omniscient and omnipotent.
 The eschatological end is enfolded within God’s eternal act of creation.
 It cannot be otherwise.

 Nor need we think that the cost is dependent upon numbers.
 It doesn’t matter whether the damned are many or just a single person.
 We can even give him a name, say, Adolf Hitler.
 If any man deserves to burn in hell forever, surely Hitler does.
 Yet the arithmetic is inflexible, as Hart notes.
 Whether many or one, “the price is raised beyond any calculus of relative goods, and into the realm of absolute—of infinite—expenditure” (p.
 84).
 We cannot add to or subtract from the infinite.
 One damnation is one too many.